NBISweden/aMeta/README.md

     cd .test
     ./runtest.sh -j 20

+Here, and below, by `-j` you can specify the number of threads that the workflow can use.

 ## Quick start

 To run the worflow you need to prepare a sample-file `config/samples.tsv` and a configuration file `config/config.yaml`, below we provide examples for both files.